Beret Knitting Pattern {Beginner Friendly!}

 I wanted to share with you an easy flat knit beret, that you can make in around 2 hours and is an excellent project for anyone who is learning how to knit.

-This hat is not knit in the round, it is knit flat and then seamed.
+This hat is not knit in the round, it is knit flat with straight needles and then seamed.

 Scroll down for the free pattern or you can purchase a printer-friendly ad-free PDF here.